What happens after treatment for laryngeal or hypopharyngeal cancer?

 When these cancers recur, it is most often in the first couple of years after treatment, so doctor visits will be more frequent during this time.
 Your head and neck will be examined (often including laryngoscopy) about every other month during the first year or so after treatment.
 Follow-up may then be spread out to longer intervals as time progresses if there is no evidence of recurrence.
 Chest x-rays and other imaging tests may be used to watch for a recurrence or a new tumor, especially if you develop new symptoms.

 If you were treated with radiation and it reached your thyroid gland, you may need regular blood tests to check your thyroid function.
-Your doctor may also recommend dental exams or tests to check your speech and swallowing, especially if you are having any problems after treatment.
+People treated with radiation may also have problems with dry mouth and tooth decay, so your doctor may also recommend dental exams.
+Both radiation and surgery can lead to problems with speech and swallowing.
+These are often evaluated and treated by a speech therapist.

 Almost any cancer treatment can have side effects.
 Some last for a few weeks to months, but others can last the rest of your life.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.